How Does the Round of 32 World Cup 2026 Work?

 Conclusion

 The Round of 32 gives World Cup 2026 a wider and more demanding knockout path.
-The top two teams in each group still control their own route, but eight third-place teams can extend their run.
-Fans should watch points, goal difference, and bracket placement together because one goal can shift a team’s next opponent.
+The top two teams in each group control their own route, but eight third-place teams can extend their run.
+Fans should watch points, goal difference, and bracket placement together.
+Read our guides on World Cup 2026 groups and the World Cup 2026 schedule PDF.